 Alternatives to EMI options

 Alternative employee share options are possible if EMI is not an option.
-These include: unapproved options, share awards and flowering shares.
+Alternatives to EMI options include: unapproved options, share awards and flowering shares.

-EMI options are the most tax efficient and flexible type of arrangement available and will always be the currency of choice for a diverse range of business sectors and sizes.
+EMI options are the most tax efficient and flexible type of arrangement available.
+It will always be the currency of choice for a diverse range of business sectors and sizes.
 Particular interest though may be by those with overseas activities or high tech companies.

 There are, however, various conditions which have to be met by the company and the employee for them to be eligible for the favourable tax treatment EMI options offer.
 For example, the company must be an independent trading company or the holding company of a trading group not carrying on certain activities.
-At the time of grant, the company have gross assets of less than £30 million and have less than 250 employees in the group.
+At the time of grant, the company must have gross assets of less than £30 million.
+The company must also have less than 250 employees in the group.

 An employee (i.e. not a consultant or non-executive director) is only eligible for EMI options if he works for an average of at least 25 hours a week or, if less, 75% of his working time; and, at the time of grant, he does not have a material interest in the company or any other group company.
 A material interest means owning or controlling more than 30% of the ordinary share capital.

 It may be worth reviewing whether there are any ways of bringing the parties within the EMI framework.
-If it is not possible or not desired then there are other choices available for private companies and quoted companies as set out below.
+If it is not possible or not desired then other choices are available for private companies and quoted companies.
+These are set out below.